-“Can I go to a party at John's this weekend?”, “Can I see ‘Blair Witch' with my friends tomorrow?”, and “Okay if I get a ride home from Katie after school?”.
-And my response is “Uhhhhh….”….
+“Can I go to a party at John's this weekend?”, “Can I see the ‘Blair Witch Project ‘ with my friends tomorrow?”, and “Is it okay if I get a ride home from Katie after school?”.
+And my response is “Uhhhhh….”

 Never have I felt so stumped in my decision making.

 Once I've made the leap into allowing my oldest to see R-rated horror movies (at age 16)- you know I am just one small step away from giving the thumbs up to my 14 1/2-year old to do the same.